Comment by minkles

 In all seriousness though why even engage this line of argument at this point? very few brain cells are required to understand the solar system sized gap between the standards used for a western country to label something terrorist and for Russia (or Iran, or China, etc...).
 The argument is either being made in bad faith or in fanaticism driven ignorance, neither of which words on the internet will change.
 The correct and only action for this level of argument is ridicule.

-• segasaturn 10 months ago
+• segasaturn a year ago

 I don't know about LGBT people, but I do know the IDF "deliberately targets non-combattantts with shocking levels of violence".
 If these designations are so fair and neutral and free of politics then they should be a designated terrorist group too shouldn't they?

-• omginternets 10 months ago
+• omginternets a year ago

 Hard disagree.
 The IDF kills civilians, yes, but I am not aware of a deliberate effort to target civilians.
 The civilian deaths are overwhelmingly a consequence of Hamas blending in with the population and conducting operations where any retaliation puts civilians at risk.